Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Configuration_Language_1/README.md

 In a way it is similar to how a real internet browser uses HTTP GET/POST requests "language" to accesses a web server.

-And as you might know in case of the HTTP you could use something like `curl` to issue requests directly from CLI instead of using a window browser application.
+And as you might know in case of the HTTP you could just use something like `curl` to issue requests directly from CLI instead of using a window browser application.
 There is no predefined command in the UEFI shell that would allow you to issue `UEFI Configuration Language` requests directly without launching a form browser, so let's create such application.

 In other words our application would use this `UEFI Configuration Language` to talk with the HII subsystem directly.
 Our goal is to read and write HII form elements directly from the UEFI Shell CLI.